chittalpatel/vaayuputras/README.md

 - Power given to user to Train their own model with their owned wind farm data and use it for prediction.
 - RESTful API Support for Wind Power prediction and Wind Farm Economics calculator for both Auth and Non-Auth Users.
 - Very Powerful IBM Watson Assistant which can perform Wind Power prediction, Do Wind Farm Economics and Chat with Users about Wind Farm Terminologies.
+- Login and Sign Up System with Integrated Google, Facebook and Twitter Sign-In.

 ## Site